Itsfoss0/alx-low_level_programming/0x0B-malloc_free/README.md

 * [X] What is <code>malloc</code> and <code>free</code> and how to use them
 * [X] Why and when use malloc
 * [X] How to use valgrind to check for memory leak

+## More info
+You can learn about calloc and realloc.